1. Spelling

 Part-time teaching staff play an increasingly important role in the MA programme.

-But note that certain high-frequency terms are no longer hyphenated (unless they are part of an established name).
+But note that certain high-frequency terms are no longer hyphenated.

 Cooperation among participating universities is gradually increasing.